All Episodes

 Putin was a mid-level nobody there.

-Putin was one of these guys in the KGB who was he's a climber.
+Putin was one of these guys in the KGB who was, he's a climber.

-He was he was a he was a nobody.
+He was a nobody.

 Nobody ever leaves the KGB, by the way.